Connect to Supabase with a direct connection

 • Refine your webhooks / triggers by using more specific filters.
 Perhaps you can move logic out of your edge function and into your consumer filters.

-• Use Sequin’s HTTP pull consumer to gain more control over event consumption.
+• Use Sequin’s Consume API to gain more control over event consumption.

 • Use Sequin’s replay and backfill features to run historical data through your edge function.